-Wicked high tides are a common problem along Morrissey Boulevard.
+Wicked high tides a common problem on Morrissey Blvd.
 Photo by Lauren Glynn.

 A general intensifier; very: "He's wicked nuts!"

 That should be spelled "wikkid."

 I moved from Massachusetts 25 years ago, and have lost nearly all of my accent.
 However, I can't stop saying one word all the time: "WICKED" !!!It's wicked hard to stop !!!
 (I mean "wikked hahd") LOL, LOL

 I think it is safe to say that "wicked" has now become an entire New England thing, however, anywhere west or south of NE they know right away you're from here the Northeastern side of the states.